 Sustainability: The Maxwell School provides a rich framework for the Lerner Center to address some of society’s most pressing issues while simultaneously encouraging civic-minded discourse and creation of wide ranging policies, such as economic and educational policies, that can improve population health.

-- The Center will manage vibrant health promotion programming at Syracuse University and in the community that addresses chronic disease prevention.
+- The Center will manage vibrant health promotion programming at Syracuse University and in the community that addresses chronic disease prevention and social determinants of health.

 - The Center will support local public health institutions’ and systems’ plans to improve community health.